gpuwangge/VulkanPlatform/README.md

 1. Install Android Studio: https://developer.android.com/
 1. Install NDK: https://developer.android.com/studio/projects/install-ndk
    You only need to install&setup NDK.
 You should already installed and configured CMake when installing Vulkan.
-1. To verify setup sucess, make sure to run these tests: https://github.com/android/ndk-samples
+1. To verify setup success or not, make sure to run these tests: https://github.com/android/ndk-samples
    Especially the "hello-vulkan" project.